Greenlight Photoselective Vaporization of the Prostate (PVP)

 A recent review lists over a dozen types of procedures available to treat BPH.
-Current standards for intervention for the enlarged prostate include transurethral microwave thermotherapy (TUMT), transurethral needle ablation (TUNA), different types of laser coagulation of the prostate, and transurethral resection of the prostate (TURP), including button TURP .
-In recent years, photo selective vaporization of the prostate (Greenlight Laser PVP) has emerged as an effective and minimally invasive procedure available for managing BPH.
+Older procedures, no longer used, include transurethral needle ablation (TUNA) and transurethral microwave of prostate (TUMT).
+Current standards for intervention for the enlarged prostate include Urolift, Rezum, different types of laser coagulation of the prostate, transurethral resection of the prostate (TURP), including button TURP, and photo selective vaporization of the prostate (Greenlight Laser PVP).
+The Greenlight laser procedure has proven itself as an effective and minimally invasive procedure available for managing BPH.

 How do the procedures get rid of obstruction?

-In green light laser PVP and TURP, the obstructing portions of the prostate that block the urinary pathway are removed.
-This actual removal of the blockage distinguishes them from the other procedures that coagulate the prostate.
-With vaporization or resection (removal), the urinary pathway is opened up which leads to more immediate improvement in urinary flow.
+In green light laser PVP the obstructing portions of the prostate that block the urinary pathway are removed.
+This actual removal of the blockage distinguishes GLL from the other procedures that coagulate the prostate.
+With vaporization (removal), the urinary pathway is opened up which leads to more immediate improvement in urinary flow.

-TURP has been the gold standard for years for the treatment of BPH.
-In a TURP, the actual enlarged portion of the prostate is shaved away, which opens up the blocked portion of the urethra.
+With the GLL procedure, the actual enlarged portion of the prostate is melted away, under direct vision, which opens up the blocked portion of the urinary pathway.

-During the procedure, the enlarged portions of the prostate are trimmed away.
+During the procedure, the enlarged portions of the prostate are melted away.

-After resection or removal of the blocking portions of the prostate, the urinary pathway is opened.
+After removal of the blocking portions of the prostate, the urinary pathway is opened.

 What are outcomes and what is the recovery after surgery?

-TURP of the past was burdensome for patient recovery, with its attendant risks of bleeding, incontinence, and impotence, as well as the need for a one- to five-day hospital stay and significant restrictions on activity for a six-week postoperative period.
-With current technology, including bipolar TURP and button TURP, the procedure is much less invasive.
+Prostate procedures in the past were burdensome for patient recovery, with its attendant risks of bleeding, incontinence, and erectile dysfunction (ED), as well as the need for a one- to five-day hospital stay and significant restrictions on activity for a six-week postoperative period.
+With GLL, the procedure is much less invasive.